-REMARK 14.20.
-Assumptions 14.12 and 14.19 are important in our justification of the point interaction approximation, see Proposition 14.23.
+REMARK 14.21.
+Assumptions 14.13 and 14.18 are important in our justification of the point interaction approximation; see Theorem 14.24.
 The assumption that $\epsilon_1 > 0$ is critical here.
-For the case $\epsilon_1 = 0$ , the frequency is away from the Minnaert resonant frequency.
+For the case $\epsilon_1 = 0$, the frequency is away from the Minnaert resonant frequency.
 The scattering coefficient g has magnitude of order s.
 The fluctuation in the scattered field from all the other bubbles may generate multipole modes which are comparable with the monopole mode and hence invalidate the monopole point interaction approximation.
 We leave this case as an open question for future investigation.

-REMARK 14.21.
-Assumptions 14.12 and 14.13 are important in our effective medium theory.
-The parameter $\epsilon_1$ in Assumption 14.12 controls the deviation of the frequency from the Minnaert resonant frequency, which further controls the amplitude of the scattering strength of each bubble.
-This parameter, together with $\Lambda$ , also controls the volume fraction of the bubbles through Assumption 14.13.
-In an informal way, if the bubble volume fraction is below the level as set by Assumption 14.13, say $s^{1-\epsilon_3} \cdot N = O(1)$ for some $\epsilon_3 < \epsilon_1$ , then the effect of the bubbles is negligible and the effective medium would be the same as if there are no bubbles in the limit as $N \to \infty$ .
-On the other hand, if $s^{1-\epsilon_3} \cdot N = O(1)$ for some $\epsilon_3 > \epsilon_1$ , then the bubbles interact strongly with each other and eventually behave as a medium with infinite effective refractive index.
-Only at the appropriate volume fraction as in Assumption 14.13, do we have an effective refractive index is.
-These statements can be justified by the method developed in the paper.

 REMARK 14.22.
+Assumptions 14.13 and 14.14 are important in our effective medium theory.
+The parameter ε_1 in Assumption 14.13 controls the deviation of the frequency from the Minnaert resonant frequency, which further controls the amplitude of the scattering strength of each bubble.
+This parameter, together with Λ , also controls the volume fraction of the bubbles through Assumption 14.14.
+In an informal way, if the bubble volume fraction is below the level as set by Assumption 14.14, say $s^{1-\epsilon_3} \cdot N = O(1)$ for some $\epsilon_3 < \epsilon_1$, then the effect of the bubbles is negligible and the effective medium would be the same as if there are no bubbles in the limit as $N \to \infty$.
+On the other hand, if $s^{1-\epsilon_3} \cdot N = O(1)$ for some $\epsilon_3 > \epsilon_1$, then the bubbles interact strongly with each other and eventually behave as a medium with infinite effective refractive index.
+Only at the appropriate volume fraction as in Assumption 14.14, do we have an effective refractive index is.
+These statements can be justified by the method developed in the chapter.

-One can easily check that Assumptions 14.14, 14.15 and 14.17 hold for periodically distributed $y_i^N$ 's.
+REMARK 14.23.
+One can easily check that Assumptions 14.15, 14.16 and 14.17 hold for periodically distributed y_i^N 's.

 14.3.2.
 Point Interaction Approximation.
 In this subsection, we justify the point interaction approximation under the assumptions we made in the previous subsection.
-Our main result is the following.
+For $1 \leq j \leq N$, denote by